Chapter 14 Correlation and Scatterplots

 mnschool 0.771580 -0.765023 1.000000 -0.094533

-Each entry in this matrix represents the correlation of the column and row variables that intersect at that point.
+Each entry in this matrix represents the correlation of the intersection column and row variables.
 For instance, if you read down the first column, you see how each of the independent variables is correlated with the dependent variable (the r=1.00 entries on the diagonal are the intersections of each variable with itself).
 If you look at the intersection of the “fert1520” column and the “mnschool” row, you can see that the correlation between these two independent variables is a rather robust -.77, whereas scanning across the bottom row, we see that population is not related to fertility rate or to level of education (r=.07 and -.09, respectively).
-You might have noticed that the correlations with the dependent variable are very slightly different from the separate correlations reported above.
-This is because in this matrix, the sub-command complete.obs deletes all missing cases from the matrix.
+You might have noticed that the correlations with the dependent variable are very slightly different from the separate correlations reported earlier.
+This is because I used na.omit when taking a subset of variables to delete all missing cases from the matrix.
 When considering the effects of multiple variables at the same time, an observation that is missing on one of the variables is missing on all of them.

 We can also look at a scatterplot matrix to gain a visual understanding of what these relationships look like: